graygnuorg/pound/README.md

 code.

-To test __pound__ you will need [Perl](https://www.perl.org) version 5.26.3 or later, and the [IO::FDPass](https://metacpan.org/pod/IO::FDPass) module.
+To test __pound__ you will need [Perl](https://www.perl.org) version 5.26.3 or later, with [JSON](https://metacpan.org/pod/JSON) module (it is normally part of Perl), and the [IO::FDPass](https://metacpan.org/pod/IO::FDPass) module.
 To install the latter on a reasonably recent debian-based system, run

 ```sh